abhijeetnishal/URLShortener/Readme.md

     <br>

 - Frontend:
-  - React.js: A JavaScript library for building ui components.
+  - React.js: A JavaScript library for building UI components.

 <br>

 ## Application Setup

-To setup the application locally, follow these steps:
+To set up the application locally, follow these steps:

-1. Star and Fork this repo to create your own copy to work from.
+1. Star and Fork this repo to create your copy to work from.
 2. Clone the repository you forked to your local machine using:

    ```bash
       git clone <your_forked_repo_url>
    ```

-3. Navigate to the Server directory using command "cd server" and create a .env file and copy contents of .env.example file to .env file and add all secret keys to setup MongoDB database.
+3. Navigate to the Server directory using the command "cd server" and create a .env file and copy the contents of .env.example file to .env file and add all secret keys to set up the MongoDB database.
-4. Install dependencies in server directory of project:
+4. Install dependencies in the server directory of the project:

    ```bash
       npm install
    ```

-5. Start the server using command:
+5. Start the server using the command:

    ```bash
       npm start
    ```

-6. Now navigate to client directory of project using commands:
+6. Now navigate to the client directory of the project using commands:

    ```bash
       cd ../client
    ```

-7. Install dependencies in client directory of project:
+7. Install dependencies in the client directory of the project:

    ```bash
       npm install
    ```

-8. Start the application using command:
+8. Start the application using the command:

    ```bash
       npm start